 Submission Guidelines and Information:

-- Social work students who are currently attending CUSSW and those students who graduated in Spring 2015 are eligible to submit papers as solo authors or in partnership with other students and professionals.
+- Social work students who are currently attending CSSW and students who graduated from CSSW in the past 10 years are eligible to submit papers as solo authors or in partnership with other students and professionals.

 - Submissions should be well written and succinct, with a strong point of view and clear thesis.